Table of Contents

 Share it with your coolest friends.

-As a bonus, you'll get the audiobook version of this guide as soon as it's released, for free, featuring my deep, powerful voice.
-It's an exclusive gift for Smart Penny Institute Insiders.
+Become a Smart Penny Institute Insider to get the audiobook version of this guide for free.
+It's an exclusive gift for Insiders.